Basketball in Canada: History

 The Toronto Huskies were co-founders of the Basketball Association of America, a forerunner of the NBA, but disbanded after the first season.

 In Canada, the sport has long lived in the shadow of ice hockey, but in the early 21st century the sport saw a rise in popularity, partly due to the Toronto Raptors, an expansion National Basketball Association (NBA) franchise established in 1995.
 The Vancouver Grizzlies was another NBA expansion franchise that was based in Vancouver, British Columbia from 1995 to 2001, when it was relocated to Memphis, Tennessee.

 The National Basketball League was played for one and a half seasons in 1993 and 1994.

-In 2011, a new domestic league was formed, the National Basketball League of Canada (NBL Canada), with the London Lightning won its first two national titles.
-NBL Canada presently operate 10 franchises throughout Canada.
+In 2011, a new domestic league was formed, the National Basketball League of Canada (NBL Canada).
 The league was the first fully domestic professional basketball league to operate in Canada since the National Basketball League, which operated from 1993 to 1994.
+The NBLC would have 10 teams across Eastern Canada at its peak.
+The Covid-19 Pandemic would have disastrous consequences for the league which would fall to only 4 teams, all located in Ontario.
+The league folded in 2023 with the remaining teams joining the Basketball Super League.